Abdulazeez007/Deploying-Infrastructure-as-Code-IaC-with-ARM-and-Setting-Up-Azure-Firewall-for-Domain-Control/README.md

 **NETWORK TOPOLOGY**
 ![SOC]()

+📋 Steps to Completion
+1️⃣ Deploying the Lab Environment with ARM Templates
+Goal: Use ARM Templates to set up the cloud infrastructure.
+Steps:
+Launch Azure Portal and navigate to Deploy a Custom Template.
+Select Build your own template in the editor and upload the ARM .json template file.
+Configure necessary deployment settings and initiate resource deployment, establishing the cloud environment as IaC.
+2️⃣ Configuring and Deploying Azure Firewall
+Goal: Deploy and configure Azure Firewall to manage traffic within the VNET.
+Steps:
+In Azure Portal, search for Firewall and select Create.
+Deploy the firewall in the VNET created by the ARM template, assigning a public IP and configuring required settings.
+Confirm deployment and ensure the firewall is live and fully operational.
+3️⃣ Creating and Associating Firewall Routing Rules
+Goal: Direct all outbound traffic through Azure Firewall by defining custom routes.
+Steps:
+In the Azure Portal, search for Route Tables and create a new route table.
+Associate the route table with the target subnet, designating Azure Firewall as the next hop for outbound traffic.
+Add a specific route to the route table, ensuring traffic passes through Azure Firewall.

+4️⃣ Defining Firewall Application and Network Rules
+Goal: Allow only approved domains and DNS traffic through the firewall.
+Steps:
+On the firewall blade, configure an Application Rule allowing access to bing.com from the designated IP range.
+Set up a Network Rule to permit DNS traffic on port 53, routing it through specified DNS servers for additional security.

+5️⃣ Customizing DNS Settings on the Work-VM NIC
+Goal: Redirect outbound DNS requests via specific DNS servers for controlled access.
+Steps:
+Access Networking on the Work-VM and navigate to DNS Servers settings.
+Select Custom DNS and enter the primary and secondary DNS server addresses.
+Save changes, ensuring DNS traffic adheres to the specified security parameters.

+6️⃣ Testing Firewall and Validating Traffic Controls
+Goal: Verify that Azure Firewall restricts outbound access to approved domains.
+Steps:
+Use RDP to log into the Jump Server and access the Work Server.
+Open Internet Explorer and attempt to access bing.com (allowed) and other domains like google.com (blocked).
+Confirm that only the permitted domain is accessible, verifying the firewall’s effectiveness.

 ## STEP 1:  Use ARM Template to Deploy Lab Environment.
 - First, I launched my Azure portal, then in the Azure portal, search Deploy a custom template and press the Enter key.
 - On the Custom deployment blade, click the Build your own template in the editor option.